kaizen-ai/kaizenflow/documentation/notes/code_review.md

   although creating a review branch and pull request is still best
 - The alternative is to comment on the relevant lines in an individual commit

+## Close the PR and delete the branch
+- When code is merged into `master` by one of the reviewers through the UI one can select the delete branch option
+- Otherwise you can delete the branch using the procedure in `git.md`

 # PR checklist
 - From [Google reviewer
   checklist](https://google.github.io/eng-practices/review/reviewer/looking-for.html):